data61/landshark/README.md

 The `targets` subcommand takes a shapefile and extracts a set of points and records from it to use as targets.
-At the moment the datatype of the records must be the same, i.e. all categorical or ordinal.
+At the moment the datatype of the records must be the same, i.e. all categorical or continuous.
 The points are also shuffled on import (deterministically).

 The output of the operation is a  target file called `targets_<name>.hdf5`.